 How easily we forget that every story’s foundation is built behind the curtain; not by what is seen under the light of the chandelier.

 As we cut the tape and open our doors to welcome a new year, it is easy to glamorize.
-It’s a fresh, blank slate – a dazzling opportunity.
-New yoga mats, new meal plans, new haircuts, new shoes, new books, new lists, new planners and new affirmations.
+It’s a fresh, blank slate–a dazzling opportunity.
+New yoga mats, new meal plans, new haircuts, new shoes, new books, new lists, new planners and a swirl of new affirmations.

-On the surface, it appears as though we are all destined to really “get it right this time.”
+On the surface, it may appear as though we are all destined to really, finally “get it right this time.”
 But, that which is lurking behind those new and shiny walls of our bold declarations and promises will be the truth of whether or not our results last.
 And, the unforgiving truth is this: The majority of New Year’s resolutions are either abandoned entirely or crash and burn into obscurity.

 According to an article published by U.S. News in 2015, 80 percent of New Year’s resolutions are lost by February.
 This means that, by the time Cupid draws back his bow, those yoga mats are often collecting dust.
 By the time summer invites us to come out and play in its open-aired vulnerability, that business proposal or fresh marketing strategy may have long been shoved in the bottom of a drawer.

 So, then, what is the catch?
-What is the key to a groundbreaking and sustaining 2018?
+What is the key to a groundbreaking and sustaining new year–new decade?

-It’s quite simple.
-You need to conduct a thorough assessment of your inner architect.
+It’s actually quite simple–you’ve got to conduct a thorough assessment of your inner architect.
+Sit him (or her!) down and have a meeting of all meetings.

 Ladies and Gentleman, Meet Your Mental Dream Team

-Did you know you have a powerful team of two inside of you – one that can bring you all that you dream of, or one that can dim your every flame of desire before it has a chance for its flicker to be seen?
+Did you know you have a powerful team of two inside of you –one that can bring you so much of what you dream of, or one that can dim your every flame of desire before it has a chance for its flicker to be seen?
 Their titles are Wish and Belief, and it’s important that you become well-acquainted with them.

 If Wish is the visionary of your story, Belief is the architect.
 So, let us consider what an architect does.